 - The mother runs the risk of ill-health both during pregnancy and in subsequent years.
 For example, inadequate calcium will increase the risk of osteoporosis (brittle bones) in later years.

-- Unbalanced nutrition during pregnancy can severely affect milk production during lactation.
+- Imbalanced nutrition during pregnancy can severely affect milk production during lactation.
 Adequate protein and energy is required for optimal growth of the mammary glands.
 Even adequate nutrition during lactation may not overcome the lack of mammary gland growth that occurred during pregnancy.

 Healthy eating habits acquired during pregnancy and breast feeding can form the basis of any necessary weight loss program after the birth of the baby.
-If a mother breast feeds her baby for at least 4 – 6 months, she will find that by 12 months her weight should return to pre-pregnancy levels.
+If a mother breast feeds her baby for at least 4 – 6 months, she will find that by 12 months post-birth, her weight should return to pre-pregnancy levels.

-Extra notes and hints
+Extra notes and tips

 Folate is required for the production of new cells in the foetus and placenta.
 A folate supplement is usually given in conjunction with iron.